filecoin-project/filecoin-docs/content/en/developers/smart-contracts/about/project/index.md

 - Milestone 2: Enable the deployment of Ethereum virtual machine (EVM) compatible smart contracts onto the FVM.
 Also, allow developers to create and deploy their own native actors to the FVM.
 - Milestone 3: Continue to enhance programmability on FVM.

+You can view the reference FVM project [here]("https://github.com/filecoin-project/ref-fvm").

 {{< alert >}}
 You can view the current timeline for FVM development at [timeline.fvm.dev](https://timeline.fvm.dev/).
 {{< /alert >}}